Invoice approval workflow for accounts payable teams: a complete guide

 External approvers with full accounts

-The EXTERNAL_APPROVER role lets clients and external advisors approve via team invitation.
-Full accounts, not one-time links, so the audit trail retains persistent identity.
+External approvers, such as clients and outside advisors, approve via a team invitation.
+They get full accounts, not one-time links, so the audit trail retains a persistent identity.

 • No transfer of approval ownership outside delegation (only the current assignee can hand off).

-• No auto-approval based on AI confidence scores.
+• No auto-approval based on AI confidence scores; no such path exists in the code.

 05 / 08